MatrixX-X/Projects/Data_Analysis/Loan_Analysis/README.md

-<strong>Requirements:</strong><br/>
+# Loan Data Analysis

+# About the Project
+This project involves analyzing loan data from a JSON file and performing various data transformation, analysis, and visualization tasks using Python.
+The code reads loan data from a JSON file, processes it, and then generates insights and visualizations related to the loan data.

+# Requirements
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Python, Tableau
+Python, Tableau

-<strong>Dataset:</strong><br/>
+# Dataset
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;loan_data_json (Before), loan_cleaned (After), Logo Image, Final Output (Link to DashBoard)
+loan_data_json (Before), loan_cleaned (After), Logo Image, Final Output (Link to DashBoard)

-<strong>About:</strong><br/>
+# Project Overview
-	The Blue Bank loan analysis project is a data analysis project focused on analyzing the loan application data of Blue Bank, a fictional bank.
+The project is a data analysis project focused on analyzing the loan application data.
 The project aims to analyze the data and uncover insights and patterns that can help the bank make better lending decisions.

-	To perform this analysis, Python and Tableau will be used.
 Python will be used for data cleaning, manipulation, and preparation, while Tableau will be used for data visualization.
 The project involves analyzing a large dataset containing information about borrowers, including financial history, and credit score.
 The dataset also includes information about the loan, such as the loan amount, interest rate, and repayment term.

 The following steps will be followed in the project: